kubernetes-hy/kubernetes-hy.github.io/data/part-4/3-GitOps.md

   - If something breaks simply revert the cluster to a working commit. `git revert` and the whole cluster is in a previous state.

 * Portability
   - Want to change to a new provider?
-Spin up a cluster and point it to the same repository - done your cluster is now there.
+Spin up a cluster and point it to the same repository - your cluster is now there.

 There are a few options for the GitOps setup.
 What we used here was having the configuration for the application in the same repository as the application itself.
-That required us to make some changes in the directory structure.
 Another option is to have the configuration separate from the source code.
-That approach also removes the risk of having a pipeline loop where your pipeline commits to the repository which then triggers the pipeline.
+That approach also removes the risk of having a pipeline loop where your pipeline commits to the repository which then triggers the pipeline...

 <exercise name='Exercise 4.07: GitOps the Project'>

-  Move The Project to use GitOps so that you can develop to the repository and the application is automatically updated.
+  Move The Project to use GitOps so that when you commit to the repository, the application is automatically updated.

 </exercise>